djunamay/apoe4myelin/README.md

 | single_cell_data/ensembl.GRCh38p12.genes.complete.annot.rds    | |
 | supplementary_tables/   `*`  | pathway renaming and selection for figure 1 (manual) & other supplementary tables from the paper|

-6. Download the single-cell- and lipidomic-related data from [Synapse](https://www.synapse.org/#!Synapse:syn38120890/datasets/) and add these data to the ./data directory according to the directories given in the table below. .
-Files marked with `*` must be downloaded for subsequent steps.
+6. Download the single-cell- and lipidomic-related data from [Synapse](https://www.synapse.org/#!Synapse:syn38120890/datasets/) and add these data to the ./data directory according to the directories given in the table below.
+Files marked with `*` must be downloaded to recapitulate analysis steps only.
 Some files can also be generated, as described in the `Description/Origin` column.

 | Data File                                                       | Description / Origin                                                                                                                            |
 |-----------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|